gigijoe/gpsF3XTracker-for-Ethos/README.md

 <a name="Knownlimitations"></a>
 ## 3. Known limitations
-a) Due to accuracy of GPS sensors (e.g. FrSky GPS ADV has accuracy approx 2.5m CEP) and telemetry latency the turn signals are not 100% precise, but still give a good F3F-experience.
+- Due to accuracy of GPS sensors (e.g. FrSky GPS ADV has accuracy approx 2.5m CEP) and telemetry latency the turn signals are not 100% precise, but still give a good F3F-experience.
 Issue can be worse for F3B speed tasks
-b) Sometimes there is a GPS-drift of given start point.
+- Sometimes there is a GPS-drift of given start point.
 In this case the whole course might drift to left or right some meters, because the turn positions are calculated in relation to the start point
-c) File with list of event sites (locations.lua) can be edited only via an external editor
+- File with list of event sites (locations.lua) can be edited only via an external editor
-d) Max 15 event sites are supported
+- Max 15 event sites are supported
-e) Application texts and menus are only in English.
+- Application texts and menus are only in English.
 Speech announcements are given in language configured in the transmitter

 <a name="Installation"></a>
 ## 4. Installation